Connected Recruiting: Attract and Convert More Candidates

 Easy application processes are also important.
 Suppose your application process is quick and user-friendly.
 In that case, you’re more likely to have a higher application conversion rate, added Copeland, but the more convoluted your process is, the higher the chance is for conversion rates to drop off.

-Copeland highlighted the high conversion rates of various organizations leading the gig economy, and replicated their simple process – which just requires a user to submit their email address, first name, and last name – for a number of clients using Bullhorn Automation.
+Copeland highlighted the high conversion rates of various organisations leading the gig economy, and replicated their simple process – which just requires a user to submit their email address, first name, and last name – for a number of clients using Bullhorn Automation.
 With just this information, Staffing Future can remind those users to fill out an application, send them relevant information, and continue to nurture their talent pool.

 What role does Bullhorn Automation play?

-“One of the ways we capitalize on automation is by building campaigns that are specific to skill sets, as well as to recruiters,” said Langley.
+“One of the ways we capitalise on automation is by building campaigns that are specific to skill sets, as well as to recruiters,” said Langley.
 They direct candidate engagement alerts not to the entire company, but to select recruiters working within that candidate’s specific skillset.
 It’s then up to the recruiters to take action quickly: “In today’s market, the speed to respond to candidates is massively important,” Langley added.

 Automation can also help to check in with candidates that haven’t engaged in a while to pull them back into the recruitment lifecycle.
 Targeted check-in surveys, reminders, follow-ups – all of these can be automated to ensure that candidates are still in the loop if conversion doesn’t happen on the first attempt.